Use Maven with JFrog CLI

 Preventing Deployment

-To run Maven through JFrog CLI without deploying artifacts to Artifactory, use one of the following methods:
+To run Maven through JFrog CLI without deploying artifacts to Artifactory:

 - Add the publish flag — Pass